livepeer/livepeer-studio-docs/docs/references/terminology.md

 | Webhook                             | ***See*** our guide on [Webhooks](/guides/livestreaming/webhook).           |
 | WebRTC                              | Web Real-Time Communications (WebRTC) is a set of browser APIs compatible with secure RTP (SRTP). |
 |                                     | **Advantage:** It has all the properties of RTSP with the added bonus of browser compatibility. **Disadvantage:** It is still relatively new and has not seen much use yet, but promises to be the most prevalent protocol in the near future. |

+You can suggest the correction of terms or the addition of new terms: [Contact us](https://livepeer.studio/contact).